UoMResearchIT/r-tidyverse-digital-humanities/_episodes/08-plot-ggplot2.md

 controls the axis text, and overall text size.
 Labels for the axes, plot title and any legend can be set using the `labs` function.
 Legend titles are set using the same names we used in the `aes` specification.
-Thus below the color legend title is set using `color = "Continent"`, while the title of a fill legend would be set using `fill = "MyTitle"`.
+Thus below the colour legend title is set using `color = "Continent"`, while the title of a fill legend would be set using `fill = "MyTitle"`.